 Your parents were probably worried over this strange hobby of yours.

 When they came to know that we visit the level crossing almost daily, they were worried a little about my safety as it involved crossing two roads.
 They only cautioned me to be careful, but never discouraged me.
+So you finally joined the railways in the officer cadre.
+Your induction into the Indian Railway Traffic Service will have been followed by extensive training to familiarise you with the railways and its working.

-Railway Officers Training Center,
+Railway Officers Training Center, Asansol |

 Our training started within a day with hands on training.
 In the first phase of training we learnt the job of a goods train Guard.
 Batches of two probationers were formed and they were required to accompany the Guards working different types of goods trains.
 We worked along with guards working ‘Cracks’, yard-to-yard goods trains, slow trains stopping and shunting at wayside stations, coal pilots, industrial pilots, and others.